What do canned fruit, shampoo, and blood preservation have in common?

 General chemical and antifungal treatments are all adept at getting rid of Aspergillus Niger.
 Additionally, some home remedies include:

-- 70% alcohol.
-This is an effective treatment on walls and other surfaces because the alcohol penetrates the cells walls of the spores and effectively kills it.
+- 70% ethanol or isopropyl alcohol.
+This is an effective treatment because the alcohol penetrates the cell walls of the spores and hyphae and effectively kills them.
 After applying the substance, leave it for 10 minutes and then wash the area with a clean rag or mop.

 - Bleach.
 The hypochlorite found in household bleach will not only kill the mold, but also inhibit further growth.

-While home remedies are usually effective, larger or deeper Aspergillus Niger infestations are best left for the mold removal professionals.
+While home remedies are usually effective, larger or deeper Aspergillus Niger infestations can be quite persistent and are best left for the mold removal professionals.
+Call Mold Busters today to schedule an appointment.